yogSahare0/hackwithpython3/packet-sniffer/README.md

 ## Disclaimer

-This script is for educational purposes only.
-Do not use it on networks or systems without proper authorization.
+This script is for educational purposes only.Do not use it on networks or systems without proper authorization.